Easier Renewals, More Cost Savings with Zylo Contract Center

 With worldwide IT spending on the rise — projected to total $4.5 trillion in 2022, an increase of 3% from 2021 – IT leaders and CFOs face a monumental responsibility to accurately manage and allocate those funds.
 But rapid SaaS usage complicates the process by decentralizing software acquisition and ownership.

-For example, Zylo’s 2022 SaaS Management Index found a 35% decrease in IT SaaS spend ownership and a 9% decrease in SaaS application ownership compared to the previous year.
-Business units now own 66% of SaaS spend, a 22% year-over-year increase, and individual SaaS spend nearly doubled — from 4 to 7%.
+For example, Zylo’s 2022 SaaS Management Index found a 26% decrease in IT SaaS spend ownership and a 28% decrease in SaaS application ownership over the last three years.
+Business units now own 63% of SaaS spend, a 16% increase, and individual SaaS spend increased 50% — from 4 to 6% over the same time period.
 Put simply: You can’t budget for what you can’t see.

 This proved true for Versapay VP of IT and Internal Systems Ryan Johnson.